Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/5-Advanced_Rotation.md

 # Some Advanced Topics on Rotation

-PHYS1110D Supplementary Material 3
-by YUE Zhengyuan

-In this supplementary material, we introduce some advanced concepts related to rotations.
+In this lecture introduce some advanced concepts related to rotations.

 ## The Levi-Civita Symbol